DRx3D/XSeen/README.md

 and replaced as needed.
 This directory includes
  * jquery-3.2.1.min.js -- from http://jquery.com/download/
  * three.js -- from https://threejs.org/

+The * *utils* * directory contains various utilities, including example loaders from THREE, including
+ * GLTFLoader
+ * GLTF2Loader
+ * LoadManager

+These may or may not be replaced in a future release.

 Three.js is used for all rendering and scene graph management jQuery is only used to assist in the AJAX download of files